ghozimahdi/homebrew-ghozimahdi-cli/README.md

 - **Multi-Module Support**: Easily handle code generation across multiple modules in your Flutter project.
 - **Flexibility**: Allows developers to focus on relevant modules during the code generation process.

+## **🎯 Special Thanks**

+I would like to express my heartfelt gratitude to **[Ferry](https://github.com/ferryyuwono)** for his invaluable insights on modular project architecture.
+His guidance has been instrumental in shaping the structure and scalability of this tool.
+Thank you for sharing your expertise and inspiring better practices in project management!

 ## **🎯 Support Us**
 This project is maintained by an independent developer.
 Support further development through sponsorship!
 💖 Your donations help us to: